oldfatcrab/Mac-GIMP-Nik/README.md

 ## License

-This script is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details
+This script is licensed under the GPL v3 License: that means you can redistribute it and/or modify it under the terms of the [GNU General Public License v3](LICENSE) as published by the Free Software Foundation.